Underscore76/SDVTASMod/README.md

 Slowly copying over/making sure things work in the new system.

 * `DebugMouse` - draw your actual mouse onto the screen
+* `MinesLadder` - draw rock break counts and path to nearest ladder
+* `Grid` - draw the tile grid outlines
+* `TimerPanel` - draw a timer panel in the top left corner
+* `Hitbox` - draw hitboxes for all characters
+* `WeaponGuide` - draw a guide for weapon hitboxes

 To implement a new Overlay, create a new class that inherits from `IOverlay`.
 All classes that inherit from `IOverlay` will be automatically loaded and available in `Controller.Overlays`.